Scholarships

 Amount: $600/semester

-Application: Submit high school standing and ACT scores to the Crowder College Financial Aid Office
+Application: Submit high school standing and ACT scores to the Crowder College Financial Aid office at 417-455-5678.

 I. Foundation Scholarships